bos/stanford-cs240h/www/notes/laziness.md

 we'll block if we put when full or take when empty.

-Even though `MVar`s are the fastest blocking concurrent structure in the industry, we don't always want blocking semantics.
+Even though `MVar`s are the fastest blocking concurrent structure in the industry (they made the the Kessel Run in less than twelve parsecs!), we don't always want blocking semantics.

 For cases where we want *non-*blocking updates, there's the `IORef` type, which gives us mutable references.